larzw/misc/README.md

 $docker run -it same_name sh

-// get out of the container interactive mode (it will run in detached mode)
+// get out of the container will stop it??

 $ exit